 - Turn your abundance into hamburger relish

 Another perennial plant that just keeps on giving.
-The oversized leaves of a rhubarb plant add almost a tropical feel to the landscape.
+The oversized leaves of a rhubarb plant add almost a tropical feel to the edible landscape.
 They’ll likely die down during your cold winter months, but come springtime an established plant will provide lots of rhubarb stems.
-(The leaves are high in oxalic acid and can cause unpleasant side effects and in some cases, poisoning — don’t eat those!)

 If you have bare spots in your border, fill them with lettuce!
-Sprinkle a mix of lettuce seeds, keep them moist, and in no time those bare spots will be filled with pretty, edible greens.
+Sprinkle a mix of lettuce seeds, keep them moist, and in no time those bare spots in your front yard garden will be filled with pretty, edible greens.

 You’ll probably grow beets for the bulbous root, but while it’s busy growing underground it will make pretty (and edible) leaves in your flower bed.

-Another perennial vegetable that looks as good as it tastes.
+Another perennial vegetable that looks as good as it tastes, asparagus is a good choice for edible landscaping.
 You’ll need to prepare a really rich bed for this one, but once it’s established, plants will produce asparagus spears for several weeks each Spring.
 After harvest season, spears are left in place and develop a wispy, fern-like foliage.

 This sturdy perennial will fool most everyone into thinking it’s a landscape plant.
 It’s great for tea and it keeps mosquitos at bay.

-Oregano, thyme, and mint all make great ground covers.
+Oregano, thyme, and mint all make great ground covers when you’re working on an edible landscaping plan.
 If you need to cover some bare ground with a low-maintenance plant, these are the ones to consider.
-They can be invasive, so choose your spot for them wisely, but once they’re established you’ll be all set for spicing up your favorite dishes or making freshly brewed tea.
+Some herbs — like mint — can be invasive, so choose your spot for them wisely, but once they’re established you’ll be all set for spicing up your favorite dishes or making freshly brewed tea.